-Marshmallow root is not exactly the kind of thing you buy on impulse, like fair-trade chocolate or a “Because Kids” wine glass.
-It’s the kind of herb that’s picked up for something specific, like homemade hair detangler or a sore throat spray.
+Marshmallow root is not exactly the kind of thing you buy on impulse like fair-trade chocolate.
+It’s the kind of herb that’s picked up for something specific, such as homemade hair detangler or a sore throat spray.
 Once you have it in your pantry, though, you might be wondering what else it’s good for.

 The answer?
 A LOT.

 So, what is marshmallow root?

 Before they were campfire treats, marshmallows were made by boiling marshmallow root with honey to soothe sore throats and upset stomachs.
 That’s because marshmallow root – whose Greek name althea literally means “to heal” – contains a polysaccharide which “provides a protective, soothing coating to mucosa.”
 (Botanical Medicine For Women’s Health, Dr. Aviva Romm)